kyma-project/kyma/docs/03-tutorials/00-observability/obsv-02-create-and-configure-grafana-dashboard.md

 4. Pick the `cpu_temperature_celsius` metric.

-5. To to retrieve the latest metric value on demand, activate the **Instant** switch.
+5. To retrieve the latest metric value on demand, activate the **Instant** switch.

 6. From the visualization panels, select the **Gauge** dashboard type.